-The United Nations Convention against Trans-national Organized Crime, adopted by the General Assembly on 15 November 2000 and open for signature from 12 to 15 December 2000 in Palermo (Italy), even though mainly aimed at the fight against organized crime includes several provisions related to the phenomenon of corruption.

-In particular, the Convention foresees the criminalization of the corruption of public officials; the adoption of such measures as may be necessary to establish as a criminal offence the participation as an accomplice in such an offence; the liability (criminal, civil or administrative) of legal persons corrupting public officials; the provisions of measures to prevent detect and punish the corruption of public officials; the promotion of the concept of "integrity" of public officials as well as the provision of adequate independence to competent authorities in the prevention, detection and punishment of the corruption of public officials.
-The Convention strengthens its provisions by stating that the offence of corruption shall be established, inter alia, independently of the transnational nature or the involvement of an organized criminal group.
+The United Nations Convention against Transnational Organized Crime, adopted by the General Assembly in its resolution 55/25 of 15 November 2000 and opened for signature in Palermo, Italy, from 12 to 15 December 2000, even though it is aimed mainly at the fight against organized crime, includes several provisions related to the phenomenon of corruption.
+In particular, the Convention foresees the criminalization of the corruption of public officials; the adoption of such measures as may be necessary to establish as a criminal offence the participation as an accomplice in such an offence; the liability (criminal, civil or administrative) of legal persons corrupting public officials; the provisions of measures to prevent, detect and punish the corruption of public officials; and the promotion of the concept of "integrity" of public officials as well as the provision of adequate independence to competent authorities in the prevention, detection and punishment of the corruption of public officials.
+The Convention strengthens its provisions by stating that the offence of corruption is to be established, inter alia, independently of the transnational nature or the involvement of an organized criminal group.

-In particular, each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences, when committed intentionally: i) the promise, offering or giving to a public official, directly or indirectly, of an undue advantage, for the official himself or herself or another person or entity, in order that the official act or refrain from acting in the exercise of his or her official duties; and ii) the solicitation or acceptance by a public official, directly or indirectly, of an undue advantage, for the official himself or herself or another person or entity, in order that the official act or refrain from acting in the exercise of his or her official duties.
-In addition, each State Party shall consider criminalizing the conduct described above involving a foreign public official or an international civil servant as well as the criminalization of other forms of corruption.
+In particular, each State party to the Organized Crime Convention is required to adopt such legislative and other measures as may be necessary to establish as criminal offences, when committed intentionally: (a) the promise, offering or giving to a public official, directly or indirectly, of an undue advantage, for the official himself or herself or another person or entity, in order that the official act or refrain from acting in the exercise of his or her official duties; and (b) the solicitation or acceptance by a public official, directly or indirectly, of an undue advantage, for the official himself or herself or another person or entity, in order that the official act or refrain from acting in the exercise of his or her official duties.
+In addition, each State party is to consider criminalizing the conduct described above involving a foreign public official or an international civil servant, as well as criminalizing other forms of corruption.